SambhramMathad13/mini_frontend/README.md

+## **Note : ** After you create the clone in your local machine , you also need to install npm package

 ### To run the forntend
 1. Clone the repository to your local machine.
 2. Create a new branch -> git branch your-branch-name